daemoncost/Journal-Research-Data-Policy/README-dev.txt

 1. Repository Structure

-This is an exmpale of how this repo can be organised.
+This is an example of how this repo can be organised.

 root/
 │